-Thank you for your interest in applying to the Department of Gender Studies Ph.D. program at UCLA for 2019-20.
-UCLA is transitioning to a new admissions system if you have any questions please email email@example.com for further information.
+Thank you for your interest in applying to the Department of Gender Studies Ph.D. program at UCLA for 2020-21.
+UCLA is accepting applications via a new admissions system, if you have any questions please email firstname.lastname@example.org for further information.

 Fees and Financial Support

 Resident fees for 2019-20 academic year are assessed at $17,272.00.
 Non-resident students fees for the 2019-20 academic year are $17,272.00 plus $15,102.00 for non-resident tuition (total: $32,374.00).